 The unit of payment in the ASC payment system is the individual surgical procedure.
-Each of the approximately 3,500 procedures approved for payment in an ASC is classified into an ambulatory payment classification (APC) group on the basis of clinical and cost similarity.
+Each of the approximately 3,600 procedures approved for payment in an ASC is classified into an ambulatory payment classification (APC) group on the basis of clinical and cost similarity.
 There are several hundred APCs.
+All services within an APC have the same payment rate.
+The ASC system largely uses the same APCs as the OPPS.